-Our digital workflow products include the Now Platform, Now IT Service Management, Now IT Business Management, Now DevOps, Now IT Asset Management, Now Security Operations, Now Integrated Risk Management, Now HR Service Delivery, Now Finance Operations Management, Now Customer Service Management, and Now Field Service Management, and are generally priced on a per user basis.
+Our digital workflow products include the Now Platform, Now IT Service Management, Now IT Business Management, Now DevOps, Now IT Asset Management, Now Security Operations, Now Integrated Risk Management, Now HR Service Delivery, Now Customer Service Management, and Now Field Service Management, and are generally priced on a per user basis.
 Our ITOM products are generally priced on a per node (physical or virtual server) basis.
 In previously issued consolidated financial statements, we referred to digital workflow products as "service management products."

-Professional services and other revenues increased \$2.7 million during the three months ended March 31, 2020 compared to the same period in the prior year due to an increase in services and trainings provided to new and existing customers.
+Professional services and other revenues increased by \$10 million and \$15 million during the three and nine months ended September 30, 2020 compared to the three and nine months ended September 30, 2019, respectively, due to an increase in services and trainings provided to new and existing customers.
 We expect professional services and other revenues for the year ending December 31, 2020 to increase in absolute dollars.
 We are increasingly focused on deploying our internal professional services organization as a strategic resource and relying on our partner ecosystem to contract directly with customers for implementation services delivery.